-The massive transmission of electricity in the form of DC over lengthy distances by means of submarine cables or overhead transmission line is the high voltage direct current transmission.
+The massive transmission of electricity in the form of DC over long distances by means of submarine cables or overhead transmission line is the high voltage direct current transmission.
 This type of transmission is preferred over HVAC transmission for very long distance when considering the cost, losses and many other factors.
-The names Electrical super highway or Power super highway are often used for HVDC.
+The names Electrical superhighway or Power superhighway are often used for HVDC.

 Thus, there will be a rectifier terminal in one end of HVDC substation and an inverter terminal in the other end.
 The power of the sending end and user end will be always equal (Input Power = Output Power).

 When there are two converter stations at both ends and a single transmission line is termed as two terminal DC systems.
 When there are two or more converter stations and DC transmission lines is termed as multi-terminal DC substation.